Romanian Orthodox Church: Notable theologians

 Dumitru Stăniloae (1903–1993) is considered one of the greatest Orthodox theologians of the 20th century, having written extensively in all major fields of Eastern Christian systematic theology.
 One of his other major achievements in theology is the 45-year-long comprehensive series on Orthodox spirituality known as the Romanian Philokalia, a collection of texts written by classical Byzantine writers, that he edited and translated from Greek.
+The ROC canonized Dumitru Stăniloae as a saint in 2025.

 Archimandrite Cleopa Ilie (1912–1998), elder of the Sihăstria Monastery, is considered one of the most representative fathers of contemporary Romanian Orthodox monastic spirituality.

-Metropolitan Bartolomeu Anania (1921-2011) was the Metropolitan of Cluj, Alba, Crișana and Maramureș from 1993 until his death.
+Metropolitan Bartolomeu Anania (1921–2011) was the Metropolitan of Cluj, Alba, Crișana and Maramureș from 1993 until his death.